XiongCynthia/KNearestNeighbors/README.md

 ## K-Nearest Neighbors Implementation

-[KNearestNeighbors](https://github.com/XiongCynthia/KNearestNeighbors/blob/main/KNearestNeighbors.py) is a class calculating k-nearest neighbors in a dataset.
+[KNearestNeighbors](https://github.com/XiongCynthia/KNearestNeighbors/blob/main/KNearestNeighbors.py) is a class for calculating k-nearest neighbors in a dataset.

 ### Usage